sammi-turner/Cpp-Unix-Examples/key-value-pair-thing/README.md

 # Key Value Pair Thing

-Key Value Pair Thing (KVPT) is a shortcut for storing tables of key-value pairs, for updating them and for querying their values.
+This utility is a shortcut for storing key-value pairs as sqlite tables, for updating them and for querying their values.

 <br>